 One of the benefits of choosing a virtual shooting range over a traditional live-fire range is safety.
-There is comfort in knowing there is no live ammunition on-site and that you don’t have to worry about irresponsible gun handling.
+There is comfort in knowing there is no live ammunition on-site, and you don’t have to worry about irresponsible gun handling.

-One of the most important things that we teach at Engage Virtual Range is how to handle a gun safely.
-We treat all of our sim guns as real, and we never allow any live-fire weapons or ammo on the premises.
+One of the most important things we teach at Engage Virtual Range is how to handle a gun safely.
+We treat all of our sim guns as real and never allow any live-fire weapons or ammo on the premises.
 Our goal is to create a safe, judgmental-free environment where shooters of all skill levels can learn the proper techniques of handling a gun, shooting a gun, and experiencing recoil, all while building confidence and skills.

 5 Essential Gun Safety Rules

-To provide a realistic, safe, and educational experience, we take safety very seriously at EVR.
+We take safety very seriously to provide a realistic, safe, and educational experience at EVR.
 If you are new to handling a gun or need a refresher, use the tips below to ensure you follow the most relevant safety protocols.

 Treat Every Gun as if it is Loaded Our sim guns are designed to look and feel like traditional live-fire guns.
 That means all safety measures should be followed at all times.
 Always treat a firearm as if it is loaded.
 Keep the muzzle pointed in a safe direction, and never point a gun at anything you don’t intend to shoot.

-Learn the Mechanics and Characteristics of a Gun Before you shoot a gun for the first time, you should be fully aware of its unique properties and how to handle it.
-All guns are different.
+Learn the Mechanics and Characteristics of a Gun Before you shoot a gun for the first time, you should know its unique properties and how to handle it.
+All firearms are different.
 Educate yourself on how to load and unload a gun, how to lock it, how to carry it, and what you can expect in terms of kickback.

 Keep Your Finger Off the Trigger While it’s tempting, especially at EVR, to keep your finger on the trigger, it is not a safe gun habit.
-So instead, keep your fingers away from the trigger to prevent accidental discharges and eliminate any potential errors.
+So instead, keep your fingers away from the trigger to prevent accidental discharges and eliminate potential errors.